Run by James Mursell, each course is held in a purpose built workshop on his farm in West Sussex.

-A maximum of six students per course ensures that everyone will receive all the individual attention that is needed.
+A maximum of eight students per course ensures that everyone receives all the individual attention needed.
 Students will be guided through the course by professional chairmaker James Mursell, who has taught over 500 hundred students at The Windsor Workshop over the past 9 years.

 The chair making courses are action packed with new techniques being introduced all the time.
 However there are plenty of breaks for coffee, lunch and tea in the adjacent farmhouse.
 These breaks are a great time to get to know your fellow students and are an important and enjoyable part of the course.
 All food and drink is provided and few students leave the course lighter than when they arrived!

 Great emphasis is put on making a Windsor chair that is soundly constructed using traditional techniques that have stood the test of time.
 On the 5-day chair making courses the use of green wood is essential in order to make the finest possible chairs and this wet wood is fully dried before being incorporated into the chair.